-These are photos of Paki-Christians in stan, in Lahore (lower left), in Toba Tek Singh, and Burewa-Congregations la. still exist in Karachi. though because of the tense relationship between Pakistan and India, it is not possible for us to go to Pakistan.
+These are photos of Christians in Pakistan, in Lahore (lower left), in Toba Tek Singh, and Burewa-Congregations la. still exist in Karachi, though because of the tense relationship between Pakistan and India, it is not possible for us to go to Pakistan.
 We help to support these works.